Test Etcher, a multiplatform USB stick burner

 There is not fancy bootloader, the Tails booted seems legit.

-#8 Updated by elouann about 2 years ago
+#8 Updated by elouann over 2 years ago

 Apparently, aeris22 tested it:

-#9 Updated by muri about 2 years ago
+#9 Updated by muri over 2 years ago

 - File 1.png View added